apache/kylin/website/_dev/howto_contribute.md

 * Committer will review in terms of correctness, performance, design, coding style, test coverage
 * Discuss and revise if necessary
 * Finally committer merge code into target branch
+	* We use `git rebase` to ensure the merged result is a streamline of commits.